ArctosDB/documentation-wiki/_how_to/How-To-Barcode-Cryovials-in-an-Existing-Freezer-Box.markdown

     * Scan the barcode into the appropriate cell in the Barcode column of the Excel worksheet
     * Scan the barcode into the appropriate cell of the box position "map" in Arctos (note: set your scanner to tab after scan and the cursor will move to the next cell in the box, otherwise you will need to place the cursor yourself)
     * If you have any comments about the writing on the tube or the tube itself, enter them into the Remarks cell of the Excel workbook

+  Refreshing the freezer box "map" will allow you to see what has been scanned into the box.
+When you are finished barcoding all of the vials, refresh the freezer box "map" to be sure that the virtual box in Arctos matches the physical box.

+  Return the box to the freezer and save the Excel Workbook.
+You are now ready to:

+  Create Cryovial Labels and Associate Barcodes with Specimen Parts